mark3982/water.rs/README.md

    cause lost messages

 _Also an interesting trick is the ability to inject messages back into the same channel that you send them from by simply setting the `canloop` field of a message._

+_If you need a simple TCP connection this library might be useful since you can easily create two nets on each program and have them maintain a TCP connection between each other automatically.
+See `/tests/tcpnet.rs` for an example._

 Network Bridge Types Supported
 ===